hhba/mapa76/README.md

     $ bundle install

-Create your MongoDB configuration file based on the sample file, and modify the connection options to suit your needs:
+Create your MongoDB and Resque configuration files based on the sample files, and modify the connection options to suit your needs:

     $ cp config/mongoid.yml.sample config/mongoid.yml
+    $ cp config/resque.yml.sample config/resque.yml

+If the servers will be running on the same machine as Mapa76, you don't need to change anything.

 ### Docsplit ###